michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. Cast me not off in the time of old age; forsake me not when my strength faileth.

-10. For mine enemies speak against me; and they that lay wait for my soul take counsel together,lay…: Heb. watch, or, observe
+10. For mine enemies speak against me; and they that lay wait for my soul take counsel together,

 11. Saying, God hath forsaken him: persecute and take him; for there is none to deliver him.